JCAdkins/swing-chess/README.md

 Stockfish Chess engine is needed for true AI implementation.
 To install Stockfish please visit: https://stockfishchess.org/download/.
--  If you run MacOS use 'homebrew install stockfish' and you should be able to leave it as is.
-If you run Linux use 'sudo apt-get install stockfish' and leave as is.
+-  If you run MacOS use 'homebrew install stockfish' and if you run Linux use 'sudo apt-get install stockfish' and leave source code as is.
 - If you run Windows, put the full or relative path to the engine in StockFishAI.java on line 26: stockfishProcess = new ProcessBuilder("/path/to/engine.exe").start();